rongYin-git/streamingData/README.md

 # streamingData

-This repo contains codes that enable streaming data from an open source weather API -> transform data -> use Kafka to process the streaming data -> post data to dashboard
+This repo contains codes that can perform the following:

+streaming data from an open source weather API -> transform data -> use Kafka to process the streaming data -> post data to dashboard